 Advances in technology don’t just make digging machines stronger or mine site trailers more capable.
 New progress made in the field of robotics, drones and AI-controlled machinery will mean site operators need to rethink their approach to human resources.
 While repetitive and potentially dangerous tasks move over to automated devices, there will be an increased need for people such as remote machinery operators, software developers and maintenance technicians.

-“Companies need to realize that they will not be able to recreate previous career paths as we head into the future.
+“Companies need to realise that they will not be able to recreate previous career paths as we head into the future.
 Job descriptions and the skills required are changing wholesale, mandating a complete reconception of the way in which miners must attract and retain talent.”

 Ian Sanders, Mining Leader Deloitte Australia